 Skip to contents

-The objective of this example is demonstrate how to easily conduct a sensitivity analysis and visualize results using memc_sensrange, memc_sensfunc, and format_sensout.
-This is merely a demonstration of package capabilities more so than a rigorous analysis.
-The first section will demonstrate how to use the memc function related to sensitivity analyses.
-The second section will demonstrate how alternative model configurations affect sensitivity results.
+The objective of this example is demonstrate how to easily conduct a sensitivity analysis and visualize results using memc_sensrange, memc_sensfunc, and memc_format_sensout.
+This is a demonstration of package capabilities more than a rigorous analysis.
+The first section will demonstrate how to use the MEMC functions related to sensitivity analyses, and the second will show how alternative model configurations can affect sensitivity results.

 Getting started